joshua-staples/docker_ds_tutorial/README.md

 If you close a server after working and then come back and start a new server your previous work should still be there because of the -v flag.

+All of this can also be done from the Docker Desktop app.
+You can also remove the --rm command if you do not want the container to be cleared after every run.

 ## Container

+If you have already created a container using ```docker run [*flags] image-name``` then you can start one by using the ```docker start container-name``` command.

+You can use the ```docker container ls -a``` command to view all containers (not just running ones) if you forget the container name.

 ## Sharing Work